 - Make the Swiss meringue: Fill a medium pot with about 3 inches of water and bring to a simmer.
 In a medium heat-proof bowl (or the metal bowl of a stand mixer), stir together the confectioners’ sugar and egg whites.
 Place the bowl on top of the pot of simmering water.
 The bowl should sit on the rim of the pot, well above the water.
 Whisk the egg white mixture constantly as it warms.
 When it reaches 113°F and the sugar is fully dissolved, remove the bowl from the pot.
 Using a stand mixer fitted with a whisk attachment, or a hand mixer, beat egg whites on high speed.
 As they whip, the egg whites will double in volume, thicken, and cool.
 When stiff peaks form, the meringue is finished—it should be very fluffy with a consistency similar to shaving foam.
 This should take about 5 minutes, depending on your mixer.

 - Assemble the pie: Spread lemon curd into the prebaked pie crust in an even layer and cool until it forms a skin, about 30 minutes.
 Heat oven to 400°F. Top pie with meringue, using a rubber spatula to pile the meringue high.
 Bake until meringue peaks are light golden brown, with some darker spots, about 8 minutes.

-Become a better home cook with the MasterClass All-Access Pass.
+Become a better home cook with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Chefs Thomas Keller, Dominique Ansel, Gordon Ramsay, and more.